El Algar: Physical geography

-The territory of the district is quite flat and there is only a raised landform: a hillock named Cabezo Álvarez.
-There are some flat spots like Fuente del Sapo and Saladar de Lo Poyo.
-No beds with constant water flow traverse the district, but there are some ramblas (dry water beds but during rainy periods) in El Algar.
+The territory of the district is quite flat and there is only very few raised landforms: a hillock named Cabezo Álvarez, half of a hill named Cabezo de la Cruz, most of Cabezo del Atalaya, and a volcanic hill close to Mar Menor named El Carmolí.
+There are some flat spots like Fuente del Sapo and Saladar de Lo Poyo, which is coastal.
+No beds with constant water flow traverse the district, but there are four ramblas (dry water beds but during rainy periods) in El Algar.

 Human geography

 In El Algar there are six localities.
 The main one is El Algar, with a population of 5,567.
 The second most populated area is Las Lomas, where 1,499 people live.
-There is also a village in the northeast of the territory named Los Urrutias; 848 people reside there.
-A residential population centre also occupies El Algar called Estrella de Mar, with a population of 275.
+There is also a village in the northeast of the territory named Los Urrutias; 848 people reside there and it's next to Mar Menor.
+A residential population centre also occupies El Algar called Estrella de Mar, with a population of 275 and it's also coastal.
 There are also two hamlets: Los Rizos and Los Ruices.
 The first one is in the north of the district and four people live there.
 The second one is in the south and has a population of ten.